peawad/codingChallenge/README.md

-# codingChallenge
-## by Jordan Divina - jed6sn
+# codingChallenge by Jordan Divina

 A RESTful API for an address book with an Elasticsearch data store.
+The specifications can be shown in the shared googleDoc.

 # Please read here:
 - - - - - - - - - - - - - - - - - - - - - - - - -